SuryaSekhar14/vercel_blob/docs/index.rst

 -----------------

 Currently only supports the basic list, put, delete, copy and head(get file metadata) operations.
-Here’s a quick overview:
+Here's a quick overview:

 List all files in the Blob Storage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The list method will return a list of all files in the blob storage.
 You
-can pass ‘limit’ to limit the returned number of blobs.
+can pass 'limit' to limit the returned number of blobs.

 .. code:: python